balramsinghindia/latest-in-css/README.md

 - What is CSS parser API?
 - What is Font Metric API?
 - Neat Design Pattern in CSS?
+- Why is container units so handy in CSS?
+- Clamp in CSS (font-size: clamp(1rem, 2.5vw, 2rem); (min, recommended, max)

 # CSS General questions
 - Box model